 - Obliques

-The muscles used are pretty much similar to the wide-grip pull-up, but the emphasis changes when the grip becomes closer.
+The muscles used are pretty much similar to the wide-grip pull-up, but the emphasis changes the closer the grip becomes.

-As the hands come closer together, the inner lats are more utilised.
+As the hands come closer together, the inner lats are targeted more.
 The latissimus dorsi as a whole is still involved with pulling the arms closer to the body which results in your upward momentum.
-But with a close grip, the inner lats become more activated.
+But with a close grip, the inner lats play a larger role.

 The shoulders receive some more stimulus during the close grip pull up compared to the wide grip where they get to relax a bit more.
 The wide grip pulling motion not only lessens the shoulder activation, but it puts more emphasis on the lower lats and teres major.